sjn/introducing-se/docs.md

 just to the examples here – there's more to learn!

 \
-Try to focus on *technique rebuttal* instead of *topic rebuttal* unless you are an expert on the topic!
+When unsure, try to focus on *technique rebuttal* instead of *topic rebuttal*, unless you are an expert on the topic.

+\
+SE is NOT about creating *gotcha moments* like the original Socratic Method.
+Instead, aim for trust, learning and exploration.

 [comment]: # (!!!)